College admissions in the United States: Colleges by type

 Most educational institutions in the U.S. are nonprofit.
 Colleges and universities in the U.S. vary in terms of goals: some may emphasize a vocational, business, engineering or technical curriculum while others may emphasize a liberal arts curriculum.
 Many combine some or all of the above.
 Another consideration is the male-female ratio; overall, 56% of enrolled college students are women, but the male-female ratio varies by college, year, and program.
-Admissions guidance counselors can offer views about whether a public or private school is best, and give a sense of the tradeoffs.

 Two-year colleges are often county- or community-oriented schools funded by state or local governments, and typically offer the associate degree (AA).
 They are generally inexpensive, particularly for in-state residents, and are focused on teaching, and accept most applicants meeting minimum grade and SAT score levels.
 Students commute to school and rarely live in dorms on campus.
 These schools often have articulation arrangements with four-year state public schools to permit students to transfer.
 Consultants suggest that community colleges are reasonably priced, and after two years with solid grades and academic performance, many colleges are willing to accept transfers.

 Four-year colleges offer Bachelor of Arts (BA or AB) or Bachelor of Science (BS or SB) degrees.
 These are primarily undergraduate institutions, although some might have limited programs at the graduate level.
 Graduates of the tuition-free United States service academies receive both a Bachelor of Science degree and a commission.

 Universities have both undergraduate and graduate students.
 Graduate programs grant a variety of master's degrees as well as the Doctor of Philosophy (PhD).
 Medical schools award either the MD or DO degrees while law schools award the JD degree.
 Both public and private universities are usually research-oriented institutions.